Year of creation:1981 AD

-With archaeological records in Mesopotamia, India, and Asia going back about 6,000 years, but, with possible antiquity of about 28,000 years.
+With archaeological records in Mesopotamia, India and Asia from about 6,000 years ago, but with possible antiquity of about 28,000 years.

 Main books: https://www.aclu.org/issues/lgbt-rights